-The Terrebonne Parish School Board recognizes that homelessness alone should not be sufficient reason to separate students from the mainstream school environment.
+The Terrebonne Parish School Board recognizes that homelessness alone should not be sufficient reason to separate students from the sufficient reason to separate students fr mainstream school environment.
 Therefore, the School Board, in accordance with state and federal law, shall give special attention to ensure that homeless children in the school district have access to a free and appropriate public education and to hopefully ensure that there are no barriers to the enrollment, transportation, attendance and success in school of homeless children and youth.